Everything To Know About Gene Leahy Mall In Downtown Omaha

 Gene Leahy Mall used to have a much larger pond that divided the north and south sides of the park.
 There was one bridge to cross, in addition to the sidewalks along the 13th Street and 10th Street (not super convenient for pedestrians).

-Gene Leahy Mall had some public art pieces, but a few scattered benches and no picnic tables that I can recall.
+Gene Leahy Mall had some public art pieces, but only a few scattered benches and no picnic tables that I can recall.
 A lot of the grassy space sloped making it not the easiest place to keep tables level.

 For the 2022 updates, the pond was filled in and the park was raised to street level.
 The flat landscape makes community gatherings, picnics, and concerts easier.
-It also makes it easier to walk from the Old Market to places like Holland Performing Arts Center and the under-construction Steelhouse Omaha, as well as the Capitol District and NoDo.
+It also makes it easier to walk from the Old Market to places like Holland Performing Arts Center and Steelhouse Omaha, as well as the Capitol District and NoDo.

 A few of the original parts of Gene Leahy Mall that remain include the two slides, as well as the large arches that were on the south side of the 11th Street Promenade.